OsharaShaveen/BANDICAM-CRACK/README.md

 # How to do .... 🙂

-1. You should install Bandicam in the normal way.
+1. Download the above zip file.

-2. Download the above zip file.
+2. You should install Bandicam in the normal way (Bandicam setup has in the zip file).

 3. Then unzip that file using the password (Password = Bandicam).